zeropointnine/tts-audiobook-tool/README.md

 Additionally, setting chapter cut points can be useful to generate and export a long work in  manageable chunks over time, allowing you to to use early chapter files before the full text is completed.

-Note too that it's possible to utilize different voices and even different models while generating the audio segments for a single project.
+Note too that it's possible to utilize different voices and even different models while generating the audio segments for a given project.

 ### Voice cloning

-When prepping reference audio for voice cloning, it's worthwhile to prepare three or so sound samples from a given source (not just one), and then testing each one out in turn on a short passage of the intended text, as the quality and characteristics of each voice clone from the same source can vary quite a bit (as well as the word error rate!).
+When prepping reference audio for voice cloning, it's worthwhile to prepare three or more sound samples from a given source (not just one), and then testing each one out in turn on a short passage of the intended text, as the quality and characteristics of each voice clone from the same source can vary quite a bit (as well as the word error rate!).

 ### Inference speed, expectations, etc.